-2017 Performance-Based Restricted Stock Unit Grants.
+2018 Performance-Based Restricted Stock Unit Grants.
 In 2015, the Committee introduced a new component of its long-term equity-based incentive program by making grants of restricted stock units, or RSUs, the vesting of which is based entirely upon the achievement of performance goals, as described below.
-The purpose of granting performance-based RSUs was to more closely align the interests of the Company's NEOs with its stockholders, while being mindful of creating inappropriate incentives for executives to engage in excessive risk-taking, by increasing the role that long-term equity incentives play in the Company's financial performance over a three-year period.
+The purpose of granting performance-based RSUs was to more closely align the interests of the Company's NEOs with its stockholders, while being mindful of creating inappropriate incentives for executives to engage in excessive risk-taking, by increasing the role that long-term equity incentives play in the Company's overall compensation program and making such equity incentives subject to the achievement of the Company's financial performance over a three-year period.

-On May 18, 2017, the Committee approved grants of RSUs with target share amounts as follows, effective August 1, 2017: Mr. Engquist - 25,587 shares; Ms. Magee - 9,526 shares; and Mr. Barber - 14,843 shares.
+On May 14, 2018, the Committee approved grants of RSUs with target share amounts as follows, effective August 1, 2018: Mr. Engquist - 16,186 shares; Ms. Magee - 6,156 shares; and Mr. Barber - 10,016 shares.
 When awarding grants of RSUs to the NEOs, the Committee considered a variety of factors, as discussed above with respect to the restricted stock component.

 The RSUs may vest with respect to a number of shares that is between 0% and 200% of the target number of shares specified in the applicable award agreement.
-Vesting of RSUs occurs at the end of the three-year performance period, ending on December 31, 2019, based upon a weighted average of the Company's achievement of pre-determined goals, during each of the three years of the performance period, with respect to the Company's EBITDA growth (50% weighting), rental gross profit growth (35% weighting) and total shareholder return (15%).
+Vesting of RSUs occurs at the end of the three-year performance period, ending on December 31, 2020, based upon a weighted average of the Company's achievement of pre-determined goals, during each of the three years of the performance period, with respect to the Company's EBITDA growth (50% weighting), rental gross profit growth (35% weighting) and total shareholder return (15%).
 The Committee reevaluates these components and weightings each year, and may elect to change one or more components or the associated weightings in future years in an effort to better align the quantitative goals with the plan's purpose.